Escape (Whodini album): Release

-The album was released on October 17, 1984 by Jive Records.
+The album was released on October 17, 1984, by Jive Records.
 The group had a developed a large following in Britain and Europe prior to the release of Escape, although success in the United States had initially been limited.
 "Five Minutes of Funk" and "Freaks Come Out at Night" became their first legitimate hits in their home country.
 According to The New York Times, these could be "heard almost constantly in New York dance clubs, as well as on local urban-contemporary radio stations."
-Ecstasy said that audiences were finally ready for hip hop music, and Whodini were "just beginning to break through on radio.
+Ecstasy said that audiences were finally ready for hip-hop music, and Whodini were "just beginning to break through on radio.
 Rather than listening to Stevie Wonder or someone do an inferior version of rap, people want to hear the real thing, with the original complexity to it.
 This is the most complex, interesting stuff going on in black music today, and the radio's just beginning to discover that the public eats it up."
-By December 1984, the 7- and 12-inch singles "Friends" and "Five Minutes of Funk" were approaching sales of 350,000, and received more airplay than the "Magic's Wand" and "Haunted House of Rock" from Whodini's first album.
+By December 1984, the 7- and 12-inch singles "Friends" and "Five Minutes of Funk" were approaching sales of 350,000, and received more airplay than the "Magic's Wand" and "Haunted House of Rock" from Whodini's debut studio album.
 Billboard reported the airplay, noting that despite the increased play, the songs were unreported and often played during the night.
 The month before Escape's release, Whodini appeared at the 1984 Swatch Watch New York City Fresh Fest as part of the first national tour featuring hip hop groups.
 The 27-date tour featured Run-DMC, Kurtis Blow, the Fat Boys and Newcleus, and grossed $3.5 million.

-Escape was the first hip hop album to break into the top 40 of the Billboard Top Pop Albums chart.
-By 1986, Escape and Run-DMC's Raising Hell were the bestselling hip hop albums; both were certified platinum by the RIAA.
+Escape was the first hip-hop album to break into the top 40 of the Billboard Top Pop Albums chart.
+By 1986, Escape and Run-DMC's Raising Hell were the bestselling hip-hop albums; both were certified platinum by the RIAA.
 Comparing the groups in 1986, the Los Angeles Times reported: "Though Whodini's record sales are impressive, Run-D.M.C. has been a greater media attraction and a bigger critical favorite."
 Escape was re-released on compact disc in 2011 by the Traffic Group with several bonus tracks.